-- 1 Power off the computer; then disconnect the AC Adapter and all cables from the computer. - 2 Open the LCD; then stand the computer on its right side, and remove the screw with a coin. - 3 Install the security screw and tighten it with a 2.5-mm allen wrench. - 4 Turn the computer back to its original position.
+- 1 Power off the computer; then disconnect the AC Adapter and all cables from the computer. - 2 Turn the computer over, and remove the screw with a coin. - 3 Install the security screw and tighten it with a 2.5-mm allen wrench. - 4 Turn the computer back to its original position.
 Connect the AC Adapter; then power on the computer.